logo.png

 Glass-fused-to-steel Technology

-Enamel Material: The primary component of enamel is vitreous enamel, typically a mixture of silicate and oxide.
+The primary component of enamel is vitreous enamel, typically a mixture of silicate and oxide.
 This enamel exhibits highly ceramic properties, forming a robust, smooth, and corrosion-resistant coating on metal surfaces.

 Enamel Process: The basic enamel process involves cleaning and preparing the metal surface, followed by applying enamel coating to the metal surface.
 Subsequently, the metal products with enamel coating are sent into a high-temperature furnace for firing.
 At high temperatures, the enamel coating melts and fuses onto the metal surface, forming a sturdy enamel layer.
 This process is also known as firing or enameling.